kubernetes/website/content/en/docs/tasks/debug-application-cluster/resource-metrics-pipeline.md

 Resource usage metrics, such as container CPU and memory usage, are available in Kubernetes through the Metrics API.
-These metrics can be accessed either directly by the user, i.e. by using the `kubectl top` command, or by a controller in the cluster, e.g.
-Horizontal Pod Autoscaler, to make decisions.
+These metrics can be accessed either directly by the user with the `kubectl top` command, or by a controller in the cluster, for example Horizontal Pod Autoscaler, to make decisions.

 <!-- body -->